bagder/http2-explained/en/part6.md

 ## 6.6.
 Reset - change your mind

-One of the drawbacks with HTTP 1.1 is that when a HTTP message has been sent off with a Content-Length of a certain size, you can't easily just stop it.
+One of the drawbacks with HTTP 1.1 is that when an HTTP message has been sent off with a Content-Length of a certain size, you can't easily just stop it.
 Sure you can often (but not always) disconnect the TCP connection but that then comes as the price of having to negotiate a new TCP handshake again.

 A better solution would be to just stop the message and start anew.
 This can be done with http2's RST_STREAM frame which will help in preventing wasted bandwidth and avoid having to tear down any connection.